-- (2) Background Information to include:

-- (a) Contractor;

-- (b) Contract number;

-- (c) Project name;

-(d) Brief project description,

-➢ Note: The project description shall provide a means to evaluate the work being done (see AHA requirements in 01.A.14), associated hazards involved and a RAC assigned to each.
+(2) Background Information to include: Contractor; Contract number; Project name; Brief project description, description of work to be performed, and location (map).
+The project description shall provide a means to evaluate the work being done (see AHA requirements in 01.A.14), associated hazards involved and a RAC assigned to each.
 The overall RAC for the activity must be determined (based on highest task RAC) and accepted at the appropriate level in order for work to proceed.